 One perk of a smaller kitchen is that it costs a lot less to deck out.

-The smaller square footage means you don’t have a lot of spaces to adorn.
+The smaller square footage means you don’t have a lot of space to adorn.
 This may give you a little more room in your budget to go all out.

 For instance, the backsplash is a perfect candidate for a luxe treatment.